T. D. Jakes

-Thomas Dexter Jakes (born June 9, 1957), known as T. D. Jakes, is an American bishop, author and filmmaker.
-He is the bishop of The Potter's House, a non-denominational American megachurch.
-Jakes's church services and Evangelistic sermons are broadcast on The Potter's Touch.
+Thomas Dexter Jakes Sr. (born June 9, 1957) is an American non-denominational Christian evangelical pastor and motivational speaker.
+He was the senior pastor of The Potter's House, a non-denominational American megachurch in Dallas, Texas, from 1996 to 2025.
+Jakes' church services and evangelistic sermons are broadcast on The Potter's Touch.
+He is the author of many books and also produces films.

-Biography
+Early life

-Thomas Dexter Jakes was born on June 9, 1957, in South Charleston, West Virginia, and grew up in Vandalia, West Virginia.
+Thomas Dexter Jakes was born on June 9, 1957, in South Charleston, West Virginia, and grew up in the Vandalia neighborhood in Charleston, West Virginia.